On Oie Voaldyn (May Day Eve) we welcome the return of summer after the long dark winter months - join us as we follow the traditions of the past.

 Music, dancing and activities throughout the day, the main evening event begins at 9pm.

-See the Summer and Winter Queens, their champions, and their loyal supporters gather en mass by the seashore to make their demands.
+See the Summer and Winter Queens, their champions, and their loyal supporters gather en masse by the seashore to make their demands.
 Cheer on your favourite champion as summer challenges winter for supremacy.

 We take a moment or two of quiet reflection then as the livestock is cleansed in the smoke of the fires, blessings are given and hopefully the spirits are appeased for another year.

-Now it's time to party!
-Joyful merriment ensues with fire spinners, fire poi and an amazing firework display.
+Joyful merriment ensues with music, fire dancers and spinners, accompanied by an amazing firework display.

 With dramatic and emotive music, dancing, drumming, singing and lots of fire, this magnificent Son et Lumiere plays out on the shore against the glorious and very special back drop of Peel Castle and Peel Hill.